-Appointed on 30 April 2007 and last re-elected on 30 August 2017 Appointed as Lead Independent Director on 11 September 2013
+Appointed as Lead Independent Director on 11 September 2013

 Mr Benedict Kwek Gim Song is a Director of Del Monte Foods, Inc, DMPL's US subsidiary.
 Mr Kwek was Chairman of previously SGX-listed Pacific Shipping Trust from 2008 to 2012.
 He was also a Director and Chairman of the Audit Committee of listed companies including Ascendas REIT.
 He has over 30 years of banking experience, having served as the President and CEO of Keppel TatLee Bank.
 He has held various key positions at Citibank in the Philippines, Hong Kong, New York and Singapore.
 He holds a Bachelor of Social Science (Economics) degree from the then University of Singapore and attended a management development programme at Columbia University in the United States.